How Leveraging TDXchange Aligns with NIST’s Cybersecurity Framework

 Why Managed File Transfer Is Critical to NIST CSF

-Many organizations focus their cybersecurity investments on networks, endpoints, and identity systems.
+Many organizations focus their cybersecurity investments on networks, endpoints, applications, and identity systems.
+However, Managed File Transfer platforms also play a critical role in protecting how sensitive information moves across the enterprise.

-Without secure governance, file transfer workflows can become major cybersecurity and compliance risks.
+Without centralized security and governance, file-transfer workflows can introduce significant cybersecurity, operational, and compliance risks.

 Modern MFT platforms help organizations: